-Car insurance isn’t cheap, but most states do require drivers to carry a minimum amount of coverage.
-In the United States, the average cost of full coverage car insurance is $1,555 per year.
+Car insurance is not always cheap, but most states require drivers to carry a minimum amount of coverage.
+In the United States, the average cost of minimum coverage car insurance is $565 per year, and full coverage car insurance is $1,674 per year.
 However, the cost varies significantly based on location and personal factors, like your age and credit score.

-The cost of full coverage car insurance varies from carrier to carrier.
-Although some providers are known for offering cheaper rates, their levels of coverage may also be less than other providers who offer more expensive rates on average.
+The cost of car insurance varies from carrier to carrier.
+Although some providers are known for offering cheaper rates, their coverage options may also be less than other providers who offer more expensive rates on average.

 To find the best car insurance company, get quotes from different providers to compare rates and features.

-When deciding the amount of coverage you want, you can opt for liability coverage that meets your state’s minimum standards, or you can select full, comprehensive coverage.
+When deciding on the amount of coverage you want, you can opt for liability coverage that meets your state’s minimum standards, or you can select different options that give you more coverage.

-The laws surrounding auto insurance change quite a bit from state to state, so check local legislation when shopping for car insurance.
+Auto insurance laws vary from state to state, so check state guidelines and speak to an insurance agent when shopping for car insurance.

 Additional factors that determine your rate

-- Type of car: The type of car you drive can impact the cost of your car insurance policy because it’s based, in part, on the value of your car.
+- Car type: The type of car you drive can impact the cost of your car insurance policy because it is based, in part, on the value of your car.
 If you have a brand new, expensive sports car, it will cost more to replace or repair it, so your premium will likely cost more.
 On the other hand, if you have an older car, you may pay less.
-The premium can also vary based on the vehicle’s safety, theft ratings, and mileage.
+The premium can also vary based on the vehicle’s safety, theft ratings and mileage.

 How to save money on car insurance

 Most car insurance carriers provide discounts that can lower the cost of your insurance premium.
-The exact discounts vary among insurance providers, but there are a handful of savings that are standard.
-When you buy an insurance policy, make sure to ask an agent about all the discounts you qualify for.
+The exact discounts vary among insurance providers, but there are a handful of standard auto insurance discounts.
+When you buy an insurance policy, make sure to ask an agent about all the savings available to you.
 Here are some of the most common insurance discounts:

 - Safe driver discounts: Most car insurance providers offer safe driver discounts for drivers who have completed an eligible safety course within the past couple of years.